-Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-Corrective actions have been taken to address findings and recommendations in the preceding annual financial report except as noted below under the heading Prior Year Findings and Recommendations.
+Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding financial audit report.
+There were no recommendations made in the preceding annual financial audit report except as noted below under the heading Prior Year Findings and Recommendations.